 Because kief is so high in cannabinoids, depending on the type of flower you're starting with, even just a tiny bit can have a big effect.

 If you're using a THC-dominant flower, you will have THC-dominant kief.

-If you are using CBD-dominant flower, you will have CBD dominant kief.
+If you are using CBD-dominant flowers, you will have CBD-dominant kief.

 It's easy to collect kief without any special equipment besides a grinder, and over time you'll quickly save up a lot, especially if you use trichome-heavy strains of cannabis.